srmainwaring/asv_wave_sim/README.md

 ## Dependencies

-- You will need a working installation of [Gazebo Garden](https://gazebosim.org/docs/garden) which may need to be built from source.
+- Install [Gazebo Garden](https://gazebosim.org/docs/garden) which may need to be built from source.
 - The simulation uses the [CGAL](https://www.cgal.org/) library for mesh manipulation and [FFTW](http://www.fftw.org/) to compute Fourier transforms.
 Both libraries are licensed GPLv3.
 - The dependency on ROS has been removed.